Mica-Technologies/minecraft-launcher/README.md

 ## Adding a Mod pack to the Launcher

-Adding a modpack to the Mica Forge Launcher is simple...just follow these steps:
+Adding a modpack to the Mica Forge Launcher is simple and easy!
+All you have to do is:

 1. Open the launcher settings window
     1. If not already done, login to the launcher with your Minecraft/Mojang account